Water Restoring — Water Damage Restoration

 Our San Jose team has restored flood-damaged properties from Alviso to Willow Glen — including dozens of Coyote Creek corridor homes impacted by the catastrophic 2017 overflow event and ground-floor commercial units near the Guadalupe River that flooded during consecutive atmospheric river storms.
 We understand the specific challenges of Santa Clara County properties, from the expansive clay soils that trap subsurface moisture to the aging cast-iron drain systems common in Rock Springs and Spartan Keyes neighborhoods that back up during heavy rain events.
 Our technicians live in this community and have worked side by side with local city inspectors, Santa Clara County assessors, and Bay Area insurance adjusters for nearly two decades.

-Reach our local San Jose crew — call now for emergency response.
+Get our local San Jose crew on the line.
+Call now for emergency response.

 1. Inspection & Moisture Mapping — Thermal imaging and pin-type moisture meters identify the full extent of water intrusion, including hidden moisture in wall cavities, subflooring, and ceiling assemblies that visual inspection alone would miss.